Noora66612/VirtualMakeup_n_SkinAnalysis_using_rpi/README.md

 ## Materials and Tools
 ### Hardware:
 - Raspberry Pi (preferably 4B or later).
-- Camera module or USB webcam.
-- Power supply and HDMI monitor.
-- Laptop (MacBook used for development).
+- Any device equipped with a camera and capable of connecting to the internet

 ### Software:
-- Python (version 3.7 or later).
+- Python 3.7
-- OpenCV.
+- OpenCV
-- Flask (for backend).
+- Flask (for backend)
-- Mediapipe.
+- Mediapipe
-- Numpy.
+- Numpy
-- Skinmage.
+- Skinmage
-- Ngrok (for public access).
+- Ngrok (for public access)

 ---